JoshuaJFHolloway/Roomba-challenge/README.md

 well.
 I was looking at libraries to create a grid for me at the beginning however I quickly realised that I would learn a lot more by just creating it myself.

+I am aware that the brief stated "A text based representation of the robot's position within the room" and I considered a visual representation of where Roomba is in the room to be an upgrade of that.
+I could have very easily shown a text representation of Roomba's current coordinates as they are constantly updated in App.js's state as it moves.
+Its literally a x and y object that I could pass down to a string to display in game, but I just didn't think it added anything to the user experience beyond the visual representation I created.

 ## Things I am not happy with